shakayhere/parser-and-tac-generator-of-cbaby/README.md

 # Parser and Three Address Code Generator of CBaby

-The attached project generates a parser and three address code, after lexical analysis of language (defined by rules) called CBaby
+The attached project generates a parser and three address code, after lexical analysis of a compiler for language (defined by rules) called CBaby

 [About CBaby Language](https://github.com/shakayhere/lexical-analyzer-of-cbaby#about-cbaby-language)
 <br />